minterpy-project/minterpy/joss/paper.md

 # Summary

-Interpolation is the bottleneck in numerous computational tasks, appearing in function approximation, curve fitting, numerical integration, surface level-set methods, differential geometry, spectral methods, surrogate-model-based optimization, sensitivity analysis, uncertainty quantification, and beyond.
+Interpolation is essential in various computational tasks, including function approximation, curve fitting, numerical integration, differential geometry, spectral methods, optimization, and uncertainty quantification.

 Minterpy is an open-source Python package designed for multivariate polynomial interpolation.
-It provides a means of approximating a wide range of functions using numerically stable and accurate interpolating polynomials.
+It provides stable and accurate interpolating polynomials for approximating a wide range of functions.
-Some of its key features are:
+Key features include:

-- Polynomial interpolation on properly selected nodes and polynomial regression on given arbitrary scattered nodes.
+- Polynomial interpolation on properly selected nodes and regression on arbitrary nodes.
 - Differentiation and integration operations on the polynomials.
 - Addition, subtraction, and multiplication operations on the polynomials.